Chitimacha language: Phonology

-Vowels

 Orthography

 Transcription has been done by researchers in a number of orthographies, including French, Spanish, and Americanist.
 Members of the Chitimacha tribe have developed a practical orthography using the Latin alphabet which does not use diacritics or special characters.
 It retains elements of the orthography earlier used by Morris Swadesh.

 Grammar

 Chitimacha has a grammatical structure which is not dissimilar from modern Indo-European languages but it is still quite distinctive.
 Chitimacha distinguishes several word classes: verbs, nouns, adjectives (verbal and nominal), quantifiers, demonstratives.
 Swadesh (1946) states that the remaining word classes are hard to distinguish but may be divided "into proclitics, postclitics, and independent particles".
 Chitimacha has auxiliaries which are inflected for tense, aspect and mood, such as to be.
 Polar interrogatives may be marked with a final falling intonation and a clause final post-position.

 Chitimacha does not appear to have adopted any grammatical features from their interactions with the French, Spanish or Americans.